jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 American Colonial Revolution, reluctant political figure, and by his actions defined the role of President of the United States.

+**British Officer.** Before the revolution, Washington rose to the rank of Major in the colonial branch of the British army.
+Since he was not part of the core British regiments, he was always treated as a second class soldier and hit a glass ceiling for promotion.
+His frustration over this likely helped tip him toward revolution.

-* Washington was disciplined and routine.
-He rose at dawn to survey his land or troops.
+**Discipline and routine.** He rose at dawn to survey his land during his days as a farmer or troops as a general.

-* Several times early in the war he jumped into battle to turn the course of events.
+Several times early in the war he jumped into battle to turn the course of events.
 This risk to self both worried his generals and inspired his troops.
 With time, he came to realize the risk to his army if he were to be lost and he relied more on his generals.

-* Washington was chronically in debt.
-With the war and presidency consuming his attention, his farm crops were chronically unsuccessful and often ran at a loss.
+**Chronic debt.** With the war and presidency consuming his attention, his farm crops were chronically unsuccessful and often ran at a loss.
 On top of that, he liked nice things: shopping sprees whenever he traveled, ordering the latest fashions from Europe.
 After assuming the presidency, he ceased to purchase from Europe and instead focused one wearing "Made in the USA" clothing to show his support.

-* Even though many colonists used the successful ending of the revolution as an excuse to not repay debts owed to British, Washington made a point to pay down his personal debts.
+**Honored his personal debt.** Even though many colonists used the successful ending of the revolution as an excuse to not repay debts owed to British, Washington made a point to pay down his personal debts.
 Unfortunately, hyper-inflation of the colonial currency made it more difficult for him to collect on the debts he was owed by land tenants and such.

-* During the revolution, each state went into debt, both domestic and foreign.
+**Assumed state debt to bind the union.** During the revolution, each state went into debt, both domestic and foreign.
 Alexander Hamilton, the first Treasury Secretary, proposed the federal government assume all state debt.
 Having just thrown off one tyrannical government, many states feared now being indebted to a new master, but ultimately the plan prevailed.
 The most important effect of pooling debt in this new government was to bind the states into a union under one bank.